 The employment strategy aims to see 50,000 people in direct employment in the sector by 2025.
 According to enterprise agencies, approximately 47,000 people worked in international financial services at the end of 2019, which represented an increase of approximately 11,500 from 2015.
 I am pleased to report that the Ireland for Finance strategy was included in the programme for Government.
 We expect to bring an updated Ireland for Finance action plan 2020 to the Government for approval and publication in the next few weeks.
 Stakeholders have been working on the action measures in this draft of the strategy.
 The updated strategy was delayed because of the general election, as it includes policy measures which could only be taken by an incoming Government.
 The Covid-19 pandemic has added further delay, but the updating of the strategy is now in its final stages.
 I am also working on a finance plan for 2021.
 We have sought and received representations from most of the stakeholders involved and we hope to complete the plan in December, for publication early in 2021.

 I thank the Minister of State.
 This is an exciting portfolio and I wish him well in it.
 A lot of the work depends on how much the Minister of State's senior Minister delegates to him, but I have no doubt that he will be very generous in that regard because I know how busy he is.
 As the Minister of State mentioned, I was one of several Ministers with responsibility for the previous international financial services strategy, IFS2020.
 A key commitment of that plan, which has been retained in the current Ireland for Finance strategy, was a focus on developing financial services jobs outside of Dublin.
 From memory, approximately one third of our financial services jobs are located outside of Dublin.
 They are not all back-office jobs.
 Deputy Nash, who was here earlier, knows all about the M1 payments corridor, which proceeds north from here to Letterkenny in Deputy Doherty's constituency, which is a very important hub for insurance services.
-Tralee in Kerry hosts Fintech services.
+Tralee in County Kerry hosts financial technology companies.
 Kilkenny is another financial services hub.
 Cork is obviously our second city for financial services and is doing incredibly well in that regard.

 The decision on Brexit was made in 2016 and it immediately presented opportunities for us.
 Covid-19 also presents opportunities for the relocation of businesses and working from home.
 This aligns with the national planning framework and Project Ireland 2040.
 Has the Minister of State met with the regional chambers of commerce in relation to beefing up action 7 of the relevant pillar of the strategy?
 The regional chambers really do have the expertise when it comes to attracting businesses to their own areas.